sfoa6558/JsonPlaceHolder/README.md

      d.
 I could pass in an invalid email format, c_jung.yahoo in Create_A_Json_Post_With_Comments.

 4. No payload has to be passed to create a post or a post comment.

+5. No pagination functionality in the API. ex.
+GET /items?limit=20&offset=100 so you can implement paging in an application